 Naturally sweetened – sweetened with raw honey, an all-natural sweetener.

-What’s the Difference Between Cocao and Cocoa?
+What's the Difference Between Cocoa and Cacao?

 There’s a difference you say!?
 Oh yes, my friend… and it’s not just the spelling.
 I’ll keep it high level, but essentially they are both derived from the same place, the cocoa bean.
-However, how they are processes is very different.
+However, how they are processed is very different.

-Cocao – made from cold-pressing the bean (think less processing), which keeps the enzymes and higher antioxidant content.
+Cacao – made from cold-pressing the bean (think less processing), which keeps the enzymes and higher antioxidant content.

 Cocoa – treated with high temperatures (think more processing), which diminishes the nutritional value and reduces enzyme content.